onlyemergency/onlyemergency-app/README.md

 *Decentralized Safety Platform | Building Trust in Crisis Response*

 ## 📖 Overview
-onlyemergency is a *decentralized safety and emergency response application* built to help individuals connect with the nearest *police stations, hospitals, fire departments, and other critical emergency services* — quickly and reliably.
+OnlyEmergency is a *decentralized safety and emergency response application* built to help individuals connect with the nearest *police stations, hospitals, fire departments, and other critical emergency services* — quickly and reliably.

 Our mission is clear:
 *To democratize access to safety by reducing reliance on centralized systems and empowering communities with secure, real-time emergency support.*